wechange-eg/cosinnus-devops/README.md

 ### Install Python, Pip and Virtualenv

-* Install python 2.7.15.
+* Install python 3.6.6 or higher.
 Please refer to external guides if you are unsure how to do this for your system!
-  * It is important that the python version is 2.7.15 exactly!
 * `pip install --upgrade pip` - Upgrade pip.
 Don't skip this step!
 * `pip install virtualenv` - Install virtualenv